Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 ALE Claim Process:

-To get ALE, you need a professional mold remediation company’s report confirming uninhabitability.
-Document everything, take pictures of infested areas, and attach the remediation company’s reports to claim extra living expenses.
-Please note that there is a cap on daily, weekly, and monthly expenses.
-So, before you book a luxury hotel and order a gourmet meal, note that there is a basic limit for these coverages, and you will be reimbursed for that.
+Beaware: Before you book a luxury hotel and order a gourmet meal, note that there is a basic limit for these coverages, and you will be reimbursed for that only.

 Landlord’s Responsibility vs. Tenant’s Role in Mold Management